-As circulated for public comment, the proposed amendment to section 827 would have authorized an individual who files a notice of appeal or writ petition challenging a juvenile court order or who is a respondent in such an appeal or writ proceeding, for purposes of that proceeding, to inspect and copy any records in the juvenile case file to which the individual was previously granted access by the juvenile court, including the record on appeal that contains such records.
+As circulated for public comment, the proposed amendment to section 827 would have authorized an individual who files a notice of appeal or writ petition challenging a juvenile court order or who is a respondent in such an appeal or writ proceeding to inspect and copy any records in the juvenile case file "to which the individual was previously granted access by the juvenile court, including the record on appeal that contains such records."
 The Superior Court of San Diego County, which indicated it agreed with the proposal, raised two concerns about this provision.

 First, the court indicated that it might be difficult to identify those records to which the individual was previously granted access by the juvenile court.
-They therefore suggested some alternate language that would specify particular documents that the individual could access and copy: "any minute order, report, or other document in the juvenile case file that is directly related to the hearing from which the appeal or writ was filed."
+They therefore suggested the following alternate language that would specify particular documents that the individual could access and copy: "any minute order, report, or other document in the juvenile case file that is directly related to the hearing from which the appeal or writ was filed."
 This type of language was considered, but ultimately rejected, by the working group of members from the Appellate Advisory Committee and Family and Juvenile Law Advisory Committee that helped develop the proposal.
-That group expressed concern about this approach because there may be some documents, such as probation reports, or parts thereof to which such an individual should not have access.
-As a potential alternative approach to addressing this concern, the proposed amendments could be modified to clarify that the individual can have access without a court order to any document filed by or served on the individual.
-Staff has included this possible language in the attached draft of the proposal for the subcommittee's consideration.
+That group expressed concern about this approach because there may be some documents related to a hearing, such as probation reports, or parts thereof to which such an individual should not have access.